 1919 | 4-6-2 | 16" | Whiskey River | Little A-Merrick-A Amusement Park, Marshall, WI | operational | Merrick Light Railway Equipment #1996 | Named Lee W. Merrick. | |

-113 | 151 | 4-6-2 | 4'-8½" | FEC | Gold Coast Railroad Museum, Miami, FL | display | Alco (Schenectady) #53902, 1913 | Up for sale as of 2022.
-'Friends of the 113' facebook group formed with stated purpose to buy and restore this locomotive. |
+113 | 151 | 4-6-2 | 4'-8½" | FEC | Gold Coast Railroad Museum, Miami, FL | display | Alco (Schenectady) #53902, 1913 | Was listed for sale in 2019. |

 153 | 151 | 4-6-2 | 4'-8½" | FEC | Gold Coast Railroad Museum, Miami, FL | display | Alco (Schenectady) #63262, 1922 | |

-735 | H-3 | 4-6-2 | 4'-8½" | MSP&SSM | Roosevelt Park, Minot, ND | display | Alco (Schenectady) #53136, 1913 | asbestos removed in 2004. |
+735 | H-3 | 4-6-2 | 4'-8½" | MSP&SSM | Roosevelt Park, Minot, ND | display | Alco (Schenectady) #53136, 1913 | Asbestos removed in 2004. |

 22 | 4-6-2 | 15" | Tiny Town, Morrison, CO | out of service | Uhrich Locomotive Works (Strasburg) | Named Occasional Rose.
 Receiving a new chassis. | ||

 152 | K-2A | 4-6-2 | 4'-8½" | L&N | Kentucky Railway Museum, New Haven, KY | restoration | Rogers #6256, 1905 | Official state steam locomotive of Kentucky.
 On the National Register of Historic Places.
 Previously operated in September 2011.
-Restoration work started in April 2023. |
+Restoration work started in April 2023 in Ravenna, KY. |

-1316 (500) | 137 ton | 4-6-2 | 4'-8½" | TSRR (AT&SF) | Texas State Railroad, Palestine, TX | display | Baldwin #37332, 1911 | Previously operated in the late 2002.
+1316 (500) | 137 ton (1309) | 4-6-2 | 4'-8½" | TSRR (AT&SF) | Texas State Railroad, Palestine, TX | display | Baldwin #37332, 1911 | Previously operated in the late 2002.
 Mandated 1,472-day overhaul cancelled in early 2003.
 Cosmetically restored in 2020.
 Will eventually be restored back to operation again once the restoration of T&P (TSRR) 316 is complete. |

 425 | G-1 | 4-6-2 | 4'-8½" | RBM&N (GM&N) | RBM&N headquarters, Port Clinton, PA | out of service | Baldwin #60339, 01/1928 | Previously operated in October 1996.
 Restored back to operation in December 2007.
 Taken out of service on December 19, 2022.
-Undergoing mandated 1,472-day inspection and overhaul. |
+Undergoing mandated 1,472-day inspection and overhaul.
+To be returned to service in 2025. |

-197 (3203) | P-2 | 4-6-2 | 4'-8½" | OR&N (UP) | Oregon Rail Heritage Center, Portland, OR | restoration | Baldwin #25717, 1905 | new cab Rebuilding in 2023.
-Awaiting flue installation prior to final restoration. |
+197 (3203) | P-2 | 4-6-2 | 4'-8½" | OR&N (UP) | Oregon Rail Heritage Center, Portland, OR | restoration | Baldwin #25717, 1905 | new cab Restoration to operational condition expected to be completed by National Train Day, May 10, 2025. |

 3666 | P-2 | 4-6-2 | 4'-8½" | B&M | Piscataqua River, Portsmouth, NH | sunk | Alco (Schenectady), 1913 | |